 It is followed by a Installed Successfully message as shown below:

 You can verify that the plugin was installed or not by going to the location specified in the Installation Folder and checking if the UnrealEnginePython folder exists there, for versions up to 4.23, and MegascansPlugin folder for v4.24.

-Startup Unreal Engine and you should see a green M button inside, clicking which shall open the LiveLink UI.
+Start Unreal Engine and you should see a green Megascans button inside, clicking which should open the plugin UI.

 You should now be able to send assets from Bridge to Unreal Engine.